 When people think “New Orleans,” they think jazz and jambalaya, but this weekend, blues and barbecue is the more accurate pairing.
-The Crescent City Blues and BBQ Festival starts Friday in Lafayette Square, a park within the Central Business District just a few blocks from Bienville House.
-Running through Sunday, Oct.
-19, the event features a variety of musicians and foods that will add spice and soul to your weekend.
-Here are some of the highlights the fest has to offer:
+The Crescent City Blues and BBQ Festival takes place in Lafayette Square, a park within the Central Business District just a few blocks from Bienville House.
+Running October 13–15, 2017, the event features a variety of musicians and foods that will add spice and soul to your weekend. ere are some of the highlights the fest has to offer:

 Louisiana Blues has remained one of the most recognizable genres out our state.
 Adding jazz characteristics and Caribbean influences to classic blues, New Orleans Blues rose to fame in the 1940s and ‘50s as a prominent sub-genre, adding a new sound to our jazz-heavy city.
 Blues and BBQ Festival celebrates our rich – though not always recognized – blues history with a lineup of prominent musicians.

 Local blues guitarist Little Freddie King performs on Friday, and Anna Popovic closes the festival that evening.
 Originally from Serbia, this singer/guitarist exemplifies the international reach of the blues sound born out of the American Delta.
 Other standouts throughout the weekend include Los Lobos, Denise LaSalle, and Valerie June.

 Just like the blues, barbecue often plays second fiddle to Creole cuisine in New Orleans.
 At the festival, however, visitors can expect a wide selection of dishes from local restaurants, including cochon de lait po’boys from Walker’s BBQ and pork and slaw tacos from Squeal.
 With more than a dozen gluten-free options available, as well as options for vegetarians and vegans, everyone can enjoy a helping or two of smoky, sweet flavors.